-- (7) (8) Each application for removing a lien from a certificate of title 14.0015.00 Each application for certificate of title for a motor vehicle transferred (9) to a manufacturer, as defined in G.S.
-20-286, or a motor vehicle Each application for a salvage certificate of title made by an insurer (10)(11)Each set of replacement Stock Car Racing Theme plates issued under - (a1) An additional oneOne dollar (\$1.00) of the fee shall be imposed for any transaction assessed a fee under subdivision (a)(1), (a)(2), (a)(3), (a)(7), (a)(8), or (a)(9) of this section.
+- Each set of replacement Stock Car Racing Theme plates issued under (11) - An additional one One dollar (\$1.00) of the fee shall be imposed for any transaction assessed a fee under subdivision (a)(1), (a)(2), (a)(3), (a)(7), (a)(8), or (a)(9) of this section.
 The fees collected pursuant to this section shall be credited to the North Carolina Highway Fund.
 The Division shall use the fees derived from transactions with the Division for technology improvements.
 The Division shall use the fees derived from transactions with commission contract agents for the payment of compensation to commission contract agents.
-An additional one dollar (\$1.00) of the fee imposed for any transaction assessed a fee under subdivision (a)(1) of this section shall be credited to the Mercury Pollution Prevention Account in the Department of Environment and Natural Resources. - (b) The fees collected under subdivisions (a)(1) through (a)(9) of this section shall be credited to the North Carolina Highway Trust Fund.
+An additional one dollar (\$1.00) of the fee imposed for any transaction assessed a fee under subdivision (a)(1) of this section shall be credited to the Mercury Pollution Prevention Account in the Department of Environment and Natural Resources. - The fees collected under subdivisions (a)(1) through (a)(9) of this section (b) shall be credited to the North Carolina Highway Trust Fund.
 The fees collected under subdivision (a)(10) of this section shall be credited to the Highway Fund.
 Fifteen dollars (\$15.00) of each title fee credited to the Trust Fund under subdivision (a)(1) shall be added to the amount allocated for secondary roads under G.S.
 136-176 and used in accordance with G.S.
-136-44.5. - (c) The Division shall not collect a fee for a certificate of title for a motor vehicle entitled to a permanent registration plate under G.S.
-20-84." - SECTION 3.
-The Commission for Health Services shall amend 15A NCAC 13A .0119 to adopt rules governing the management of waste mercury-containing devices, as defined in the Notice of Proposed Rulemaking published on 12 June 2002 in the Federal Register, Volume 67, Number 113, Pages 40507 through 40528, as universal waste. - SECTION 4.
+136-44.5. - The Division shall not collect a fee for a certificate of title for a motor vehicle entitled to a permanent registration plate under G.S.
+20-84."

+SECTION 3.
+The Commission for Health Services shall amend 15A NCAC 13A .0119 to adopt rules governing the management of waste mercury-containing devices, as defined in the Notice of Proposed Rulemaking published on 12 June 2002 in the Federal Register, Volume 67, Number 113, Pages 40507 through 40528, as universal waste.

+H1136 [Ratified] Page 5 SECTION 4.
 Sections 1, 3, and 4 of this act are effective when this act becomes law, except that G.S.
 130A-310.53, 130A-310.54(c), and 130A-310.55 become effective 1 July 2006.
 Section 2 of this act becomes effective 1 October 2005.
 Each vehicle manufacturer that is subject to the requirements of this act shall provide the information required by G.S.
 130A-310.52(b), either individually or as a group of manufacturers, on or before 1 January 2006.
 This act expires on 1 July 2026.